 We’ve got about one month left of summer.
 Time flies when you’re having fun doesn’t it?
-If you’ve got an upcoming vacation planned for August, don’t miss these essential summer travel tips.
+If you’ve got an upcoming vacation planned, don’t miss these essential summer travel tips.

 1. Make copies of important travel documents.